Fort Caswell Telegraph Log

-Access to this collection has been restricted by Special Collections in order to preserve the original materials.
-Contact Special Collections Librarian for information on access to this collection.
+Access to [portions of] this collection has [have] been restricted by Special Collections in order to preserve the original materials.
+Contact staff at the Center for Southeast North Carolina Archives & History (firstname.lastname@example.org) for information on access to this collection.

 Copyright retained by the authors of items in these papers, or their descendants, as stipulated by United States copyright law.

 The telegraph log was purchased from Historical Americana on May 11, 1998.
 Additional pages were donated by Tom Broadfoot on May 13, 1998.